dbxone/dbxchain/docs/How-To-become-an-active-witness-in-BitShares-2.0.md

 The required part (the owner of the balance) is denoted as `owner`.
 Pick one or more address for BTS balances and dump the corresponding private key(s) with:

-    BitShares0.9: >>> wallet_dump_private_key BTSOOOOOOOOOOOOOOOOOOOOOOOOOOOOOWNER
+    DBXChain0.9: >>> wallet_dump_private_key BTSOOOOOOOOOOOOOOOOOOOOOOOOOOOOOWNER
     "5......." # the <balance wif key>

-Note: Make sure to secure these private keys, as they are unencrypted and give access to the funds in the BitShares 0.9 network.
+Note: Make sure to secure these private keys, as they are unencrypted and give access to the funds in the DBXChain 0.9 network.
 You may loose your money if you are not an secure computer!

 #### Scripted extraction with Python (requires code audit)